raihan822/gtr-task/README.md

 ***

 ## 📝 FAQ / Tips

-- **Model not found:** Make sure your question uses actual DB model names or substrings (`ilike` is used for partial match).
-- **Updating data:** Use SQL UPDATE queries provided to sync prices, or re-scrape and re-import the phones table.
-- **Extending:** To add more vendors, change your schema/data scraping scripts.
 - **Production:** Secure your API before web deployment; add environment-specific config and secrets management.

 ***